 Marketing goals are how the marketing department may help the company achieve the goals that the company has set.
 For instance, a goal of the company might be increasing brand awareness.
 The related marketing goal might be increasing product awareness through the different marketing channels.

 Marketing objectives, on the other hand, are the steps to achieve the defined marketing goals.
 To better illustrate, if the marketing goal is increasing product awareness, related marketing objective might be contacting 1000 new customers each month.

 As we can see, marketing goals have broad definitions while marketing objectives are more specific.
 The goals have longer time-frame compared to the objectives.

-Generally, there are 3 common mistakes about goals and objectives.
-Go to blog post to get more information about how to avoid these mistakes.
+Generally, there are 3 common mistakes associated with goals and objectives.
+Go to the blog post to get more information about how to avoid these mistakes.

 In a Nutshell

-Marketing goals vs. objectives are highly mixed concepts which we cleared out in this post.
-We have defined both of them in detail with examples .
+Marketing goals and objectives are two highly confused concepts which we explained in this post.
+We have defined both of them in detail with examples.